AshleyJamesy/love-net/README.md

   --you'll need to send a lot more messages to average down the round trip time as it starts high and then lowers print("received message: 'ping' from '" .. address .. "'", roundTripTime)

-  local byte = net.readByte()
-  local bool = net.readBool()
-  local int = net.readInt()
+  --the packet must be read in the order it was written in local byte = net.readByte() local bool = net.readBool() local int = net.readInt()